Chetancmd/Loads-API/README.md

 # Loads-API
-This is simple load's API using spring framework.
+This is simple load's API using spring boot framework.

 ## Spring Boot load's API Project
 This project is a simple REST API built with Spring Boot.
 It provides a few endpoints for managing loads, including: